 The project aims to investigate the development of religious pilgrimage in Cyprus from the 11th to the 16th century and the pilgrimage art that developed on the island.
 At the same time, the project will identify the special position of Cyprus within the broader pilgrimage routes and religious practices of the Eastern Mediterranean.

-The research programme of the University of Cyprus, labelled with the acronym SpaMaP Cy, is funded by the Cypriot Research Promotion Foundation (DIDAKTOR Programme).
+The research programme of the University of Cyprus, labelled with the acronym SpaMaP Cy, is funded by the Cypriot Research and Innovation Foundation (DIDAKTOR Programme).
 The project is to be conducted with the participation of the Department of Antiquities, Cyprus and the Deputy Ministry of Tourism, Cyprus.

 The proposed project constitutes an innovative and interdisciplinary attempt to study pre-modern pilgrimage, that combines traditional approaches (chronological categorisation of monuments, written sources, archaeological data) with contemporary digital techniques and tools (digitisation of artefacts and monuments, statistical data, visualization of thematic maps, application of Geographic Information Systems (GIS)).